ridwanrahman/spotstock-api/README.md

 4. To make the project more modular, wrappers were used which were called by the name of the file.
 The main idea was to support more formats of json files.
 Each new format of file would be added to the wrapper with the file name.
+5. A few test cases were not written but their logic was written.
+This was due to time constraints (worked on this on a weekend, sorry)